-Where children do not respond to differentiated teaching in class or targeted learning to meet their area of weakness and therefore fail to make adequate progress, there is a need for the school to do something additional or different.
+Where children do not respond to differentiated teaching in class or targeted learning to meet their area of development and therefore fail to make adequate progress, there is a need for the school to do something additional or different.

 The key test for moving a child to SEN Support is whether the child is making adequate progress.
-The SEN and Disability Code Of Practice 2015 defines 'adequate progress' and lists different kinds of progress, depending on the starting point and expectations for a particular child.
-Essentially, what is considered to be adequate progress for a particular child is a matter for the teacher's, SENDCo's and SLT's professional judgments.
+The SEN and Disability Code of Practice 2015 defines 'adequate progress' and lists different kinds of progress, depending on the starting point and expectations for a particular child.
+Essentially, what is considered to be adequate progress for a particular child is a matter for the teacher, SENDCo, Head and SLT professional judgments.

-SEN Support is a graduated approach following the cycle of assess, plan, do and review.
-This may involve further assessment, additional or different teaching materials or a different style of teaching and it might sometimes, but not always, be additional adult support by a Teaching Assistant.
-Teachers will use Individual Education Plans (IEPs) or Individual Behaviour Plan (IBPs) to record the different or additional provision to be made for the child, teaching strategies, short-term targets for the pupil, success criteria, and what the expected outcome will be.
-These will be reviewed termly, or more frequently under special circumstances.
+SEN Support is a graduated approach following the assess, plan, do and review cycle.
+This may involve further assessment, additional or different teaching materials or a different style of teaching, interventions within or outside of class, professional agency support and it might sometimes, but not always, be additional adult support by a Teaching Assistant.
+Teachers will use Individual Education Plans (IEPs) or Individual Behaviour Plan (IBPs) to record the needs, difficulties and support offered to the pupil.
+The school template (updated in October 2023) includes a one-page learning profile, strengths and interests, needs and barriers to learning, assessment data, long and short-term outcomes, professionals/ agencies who will offer additional support, universal support (everyday classroom provision/adaptations), targeted additional support and individual provision based on specialist support.